UMD-Digital/umd_schoolwide_header/README.md

 ## INSTALLATION

-Install as usual, see [installing-modules](https://www.drupal.org/docs/8/extending-drupal-8/installing-modules) for further information.
+Install as usual, see [installing modules](https://www.drupal.org/docs/8/extending-drupal-8/installing-modules) for further information.

 This module can also be added to projects via composer, with something similar to the following (adjust release version as necessary):